Vecuvia/voidfire_apprentice/making_of.md

 };
 ```

-This done, sketching out the rest of the world was easy, just a matter of coming up with the appropriate descriptions.
+This done, sketching out the rest of the world was easier, just a matter of coming up with the appropriate descriptions.